DataDog/documentation/content/en/cloud_cost_management/custom.md

 ### Configure Custom Costs

-Once your data is formatted to the requirements above, upload your CSV and JSON files to Cloud Cost Management on [the **Custom Costs Uploaded Files** page][3] or programmatically by using the API.
+After your data is formatted to the requirements above, upload your CSV and JSON files to Cloud Cost Management on [the **Custom Costs Uploaded Files** page][3] or programmatically by using the API.

 {{< tabs >}}
 {{% tab "UI" %}}